Sa6ry/Famous/README.md

 - The transition animation between the view controllers isn't perfect! could be enhanced to be more smooth

 # ISSUES
-- Text in UITextView is hidden with long speeches.
+- **Happens in simulator only!** Text in UITextView is hidden with long speeches.
 Exactly if it's height exceed 8192.0.
 I didn't have time to fix this bug.
 More about the bug is here http://stackoverflow.com/questions/23582497/uitextview-text-becomes-invisible-after-height-reaches-8192-0